panoramichq/panoramic-cli/docs/about.md

 - `fields`: array of fields (field slugs) to use in the join

 ## Field YAML file
 First terminology.
-Field and taxon are the refer to the same thing, just historically fields were called taxons.
+Field and taxon refer to the same thing, just historically fields were called taxons.
 Raw taxons are those which are directly pointing to an existing database column.
 Computed taxons contain use some computations performed outside of the existing columns.
 Field slugs for fields defined under a dataset must be namespaced, by using this syntax: `model_slug|field_slug`.
 The pipe operator denotes a namespace.
 Global fields must not have any namespace and must live under the `project root/fields` directory.